sci-comp/UberGodotGameJamKit/README.md

 The StandardAssets repository is a submodule that aims to be a lightweight and reusable collection of scripts, textures, materials, and so on.
 Since I use this submodule for my owns games, any form of feedback or collaboration is greatly appreciated.

+## Dependency

+This project assumes that [Phantom Camera](https://github.com/ramokz/phantom-camera) has already been added to your project.

 ## Installation

 Simply type,